UPC/ravada/docs/docs/INSTALL_Ubuntu.rst

 We also need an user and a password to connect to the database.
 It is customary to call it *rvd_user*.
 In this stage the system wants you to set a password for the sql connection.

-..
-Warning:: When installing MySQL you wont be asked for a password, you can set a password for the root user in MySQL via *mysql_secure_installation* or type your user's password when it ask's you for a password.

 Create the database:

 .. prompt:: bash $